 Is Social Security going bankrupt?

 For your financial plan, consider the choices you have control over.
 Create a strategy that balances your current cash flow needs with the protection that a larger Social Security benefit could provide.
-Longevity talked about like it is a risk, but longevity is a goal.
+Longevity is often talked about like it is a risk, but longevity is a goal.
 Most people hope for a long, healthy life!
-Let’s create your financial plan and make decisions with that goal in mind.

 *Sources: Urban Institute, Social security Administration, 2018 data.